Majchrzak knocks out second seed Musetti from Tata Open, Vesely also bows out | Sports-Games

 ''He was serving really good.
 I am very upset.
 It was close, I won a very great second set and was leading the third.
 I could win, I have that feeling.
 I am sad.
 I will try to be better next week,'' a dejected Musetti said.

 ''He started to play very aggressive.
 In final game he was 15-40 but served very well.
 I could do nothing.
 I had chances but that is tennis.
 I learnt a lot from this match.''
-Talking about the conditions, the 19-year-old Italian said it did not suit his game style.
+Talking about the conditions, the 19-year-old Italian said it did not suit his game.

 ''Not the best surface, I like more slow balls.
 The ball was coming really fast, it was flying a little bit.
 Physically I was good but his serving was really good,'' he said.